How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Conclusion

-The simulated catalogues are further applied to the constraint of cosmological parameters.
-In the case of $\Lambda$CDM cosmology, 800, 300, 500 and 200 events are required for the four configurations to achieve $1\%$ $H_0$ accuracy.
-With all 1000 events in each catalogue, $H_0$ can be constrained to $0.9\%$, $0.4\%$, $0.7\%$ and $0.4\%$, while the error of $\Omega_m$ are 0.014, 0.008, 0.016 and 0.012 respectively.
-MCMC method produces compatible results to FIM.
-If we assume the Hubble parameter to be a free function of redshift, $10\%$ precision can be maintained to redshift 2.7, 2.9, 1.7 and 1.9, meaning that GWSS can reach higher redshift than traditional standard candles.
-In this respect, alteration of $\sigma_v$ does not make difference as much as changing the number of detectors.
+The simulated catalogs are further applied to constrain cosmological parameters.
+For $\Lambda$CDM cosmology, \reviii{500, 200, 600, and 300} events are required for the four configurations to achieve $1\%$ $H_0$ accuracy.
+With all 1,000 events, $H_0$ is constrained to \reviii{$0.66\%$, $0.37\%$, $0.76\%$, and $0.49\%$}, whereas the errors of $\Omega_m$ are \reviii{0.010, 0.006, 0.013, and 0.010}, respectively.
+The MCMC method produces results compatible with those of FIM.
+Regarding the Hubble parameter as a free function of redshift and using the GP method, we find that $H(z)$ can be measured with uncertainties less than $10\%$ up to redshifts \reviii{3.12, 3.34, 2.37, and 2.53}, indicating that future GWSS can probe cosmology at higher redshift than the observed standard candles to date.
+The advantage of future GWSS over current OHD is also obvious.
+Besides, adopting more detectors and tighter prior both contribute to a precise and unbiased result.

+{\revi In addition, we have also considered the effect of altering some of the formulae and models used in the simulation and data processing, such as SFR and the distribution of inclination angle.
+Detailed analyses can be found in~\cref{sec:FurtherComparisons}.}

+In this paper, the prior distributions of inclination are based only on limited observations.
+With upcoming detections on SGRB and GW, as well as more reliable estimations of the joint event rate, we expect that more rigorous results can be achieved.

+\Acknowledgements{The research of this article is supported by the National Natural Science Foundation of China (Grant No. 11675032, 12075042).
+We thank Weiqiang Yang of Liaoning Normal University for providing the modified CosmoMC code.}